GUERNICA: PAINTING THE END OF THE WORLD

 Guernica: Painting the End of the World, will be published by Head of Zeus in October 2017.
-There will be a launch event at Tate Modern on the evening of 4 October: more information to follow.
+There will be a launch at Tate Modern on the evening of 4 October, when James will be in conversation with BBC Arts correspondent Will Gompertz: information about the event is available here

 From the blurb: